André Rebouças: Patronage

+Exile and employment by The Times

 After the Republican coup d'État, Rebouças went into exile with Pedro II to Europe.
 For two years he stayed exiled in Lisbon, as a correspondent for The Times of London.
 In 1892, facing financial problems, Rebouças went to Luanda and after that, Funchal, in Madeira.

+Suicide by falling down a cliff

-In 1898 his body was found at the shoreline at the base of a 60-meter-high cliff near the hotel where he lived.
+According to Gaspar, in 1898 Rebouças' body was found at the shoreline at the base of a 60-meter-high cliff near the hotel where he lived.
 He supposedly committed suicide.

+Oil tanker named after Rebouças

 In 2015, the Brazilian company Estaleiro Atlantico Sul built a crude oil tanker which shares the name André Rebouças.
 The ship currently sails under the Brazilian flag.